kismetwireless/kismet/docs/dev/webui_rest.md

 *LOGIN REQUIRED*

-Returns a stream of all packets seen by Kismet on a *specific datasource*, in pcap-ng format.
+Returns a stream of all packets seen by Kismet on a *specific datasource*, *since the start of this request*, in pcap-ng format.

+*To collect packets that were previously seen, see the Databaselog API in `log_kismet.md`*

 Nearly all tools which support libpcap should be able to read a single-interface single-linktype pcapng file, including tcpdump and Kismet itself.
 It should not be necessary to post-process this file to use on libpcap-based tools.